 Take a few moments to relax and drink a large glass of water and see if you feel any better.

 Having alone time is essential for me, and it helps me recharge my batteries and relax.
 If you’re feeling anxious, then find a reason to be alone.
-You could take a walk to the shop for some groceries, go to the gym, or clean the bathroom.
+You could take a walk to the shop for some groceries (if you live in a walkable area), go to the gym, or clean the bathroom.

 These are all clever little ways to find alone time without seeming rude.
 It’s also an opportunity to practice mindfulness, which can reduce symptoms of anxiety and panic.